Daniel-Lanchares/Epidemiological_simulations--2nd_Semester_2020--/README.md

 Comparison between ODE and stochastic based simulations of epidemiological contagion.

-Modelling is achieved through parameter alteration (and in cases addition of time-dependence) for the ODE and achived through phenomenological simulation for the stochastic methods.
+Modelling is achieved through parameter alteration (and in cases addition of time-dependence) for the ODE and achieved through phenomenological simulation for the stochastic methods.

 Here the stochastic simulator is presented mid-simulation (no, the lonely blue fellow did not survive for long).
 The various boards in which agents can move represent the living area (grey), hospital (yellow), intensive care (orange) & morgue (blue):